ThomWright/ThomWright.github.io/_draft/designing-for-failure-patterns.md

 Before starting a design it’s worth taking some time to identify what [invariants](https://en.wikipedia.org/wiki/Invariant_(mathematics)#Invariants_in_computer_science) we want our system to have, and also what it is capable of: its constraints.
 In other words: what it *must* and *must not* do, and also what it *can* and *cannot* do.

-For example, imagine a scenario where we need to write some data to two systems, and it is required that either both are written to once or neither.
+For example, imagine a scenario where we need to write some data to two systems, and it is required that either both systems are written to or neither is.
 The operation *cannot* guarantee it'll successfully write to both before responding or crashing.
 But we might decide that it *must* eventually write to both, and *can* defer some writes until after sending a response.

 We can use the following constraints to help us understand which patterns are appropriate for a given problem:

-- **Idempotency (side effects)** — Is it required that retries cause no additional state changes?
+- **Idempotency (side effects)**&nbsp;– Is it required that retries cause no additional state changes?
 Even when a subset of the desired side effects failed?
 Is it required that a side effect happens at most once, exactly once or at least once?
 (See [Why can't we have exactly-once message processing?]({% post_url 2022-05-24-at-least-once-delivery %}))
-- **Idempotency (response)** — Is it required that retries always receive the same response?
+- **Idempotency (response)**&nbsp;– Is it required that retries always receive the same response?
 Even when the operation failed?
-- **Consistency** — Is it required that the system is always in a consistent state?
+- **Consistency**&nbsp;– Is it required that the system is always in a consistent state?
 Is eventual consistency acceptable?
 Are there acceptable inconsistent states?
-- **Asynchronicity** — Is it required that all writes are done synchronously before returning a response?
+- **Asynchronicity**&nbsp;– Is it required that all writes are done synchronously before returning a response?
 Can any be deferred until later?
-- **Atomicity** — Is it possible to do all writes atomically?
+- **Atomicity**&nbsp;– Is it possible to do all writes atomically?
 Is it possible to do some subsets atomically?
-- **Client behaviour** — Are we in control of the client?
+- **Client behaviour**&nbsp;– Are we in control of the client?
 Will it reliably retry until success?

 For the previous example, we could say: the operation *cannot* be atomic, *must* be idempotent and eventually consistent, and *can* be asynchronous.

 **TODO:** consider [safety and liveness](https://en.wikipedia.org/wiki/Safety_and_liveness_properties)?

 **TODO:** consider whether rollbacks are required?
 Comes under the **Consistency** heading, I guess.
+Forward and backward recovery?

+**TODO:** something about visibility of partial (inconsistent) states?

 ## Patterns